droidxp/benchmark-vm/README.md

 * **ubuntu_20.04_python3_x86**: to configure a local computer (with GUI) with python3 and x86 AVD

 Execute `./config_vm.sh` inside directory (except docker)

+OBS:. copy scripts to ~/script folder and execute